by David Fideler

 Every thing that is harmonious with you, oh Universe, suits me also.
 Nothing is too early or too late for me that is timely for you.
 Everything that your seasons bring is fruit for me, oh Nature.
 All things are from you, in you, and all things return to you (Meditations 4.23).

-David Fideler holds a PhD in philosophy, is the editor of Stoic Insights, and the author of Restoring the Soul of the World and other books.
+David Fideler holds a PhD in philosophy, is the editor of Stoic Insights, and the author of Breakfast with Seneca, published by W. W. Norton, which is the first clear and faithful guide to the practical teachings of the Stoic philosopher Seneca.
 You can read more about his work here.
-He’s currently writing a guide and introduction to the Stoic philosophy of Seneca, for W. W. Norton, to be published in the fall of 2021.